 Officials presented the results of a traffic study on Trestle Road performed by Trans Associates.

-Residents of the road asked the borough to take action to stop speeding on the small residential road last spring.
+to stop speeding on the small residential road last spring.

 Trans Associates found that the average speed of those traveling the road is 42 miles per hour.
 The speed limit on the road is 25 miles per hour.
 Fifteen percent of the cars are going faster, according to the study.